Hybrid integrated circuit: Overview

 Hybrid circuits could be encapsulated in epoxy, as shown in the photo, or in military and space applications, a lid was soldered onto the package.
 A hybrid circuit serves as a component on a PCB in the same way as a monolithic integrated circuit; the difference between the two types of devices is in how they are constructed and manufactured.
 The advantage of hybrid circuits is that components which cannot be included in a monolithic IC can be used, e.g., capacitors of large value, wound components, crystals, inductors.
 In military and space applications, numerous integrated circuits, transistors and diodes, in their die form, would be placed on either a ceramic or beryllium substrate.
-Either gold or aluminum wire would be bonded from the pads of the IC, transistor, or diode to the substrate.
+Either gold or aluminium wire would be bonded from the pads of the IC, transistor, or diode to the substrate.

-Thick film technology is often used as the interconnecting medium for hybrid integrated circuits.
-The use of screen printed thick film interconnect provides advantages of versatility over thin film although feature sizes may be larger and deposited resistors wider in tolerance.
-Multi-layer thick film is a technique for further improvements in integration using a screen printed insulating dielectric to ensure connections between layers are made only where required.
+Thick-film technology is often used as the interconnecting medium for hybrid integrated circuits.
+The use of screen-printed thick film interconnect provides advantages of versatility over thin film, although feature sizes may be larger and deposited resistors wider in tolerance.
+Multi-layer thick film is a technique for further improvements in integration using a screen-printed insulating dielectric to ensure connections between layers are made only where required.
 One key advantage for the circuit designer is complete freedom in the choice of resistor value in thick film technology.
 Planar resistors are also screen printed and included in the thick film interconnect design.
 The composition and dimensions of resistors can be selected to provide the desired values.
 The final resistor value is determined by design and can be adjusted by laser trimming.
 Once the hybrid circuit is fully populated with components, fine tuning prior to final test may be achieved by active laser trimming.